weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 - VendingMachine has ArrayList and HashMap (which can be redundant)

 3. Duplicated code
-- duplicated code in FollowBehaviour and EatFoodBehaviour
+- duplicated code in FollowBehaviour and EatFoodBehaviour[/]
+- duplicated code in dinosaur and baby dinosaur

 4. Breeding
 - Dinosaurs are able to interbreed for now (will change in the future)